 I have been working on restoring an 80-year-old trunk.
-I don’t usually do restoration projects, as I’m not fully set up to deal with the chemical strippers to remove the old finish, as well as sanding off old finishes can be a bit of a drag.
+I don’t usually do restoration projects, as I’m not fully set up to deal with the chemical strippers to remove the old finish, and sanding off old finishes can be a bit of a drag.
 However, I have worked for this client before, and I didn’t feel right telling her no. It is one of those things to keep your relationship with a client current.
 As they may have more work for you in the future or refer a friend.
-Referrals are often what keeps a business like mine going.
+Referrals are often what keep a business like mine going.

 This trunk has a special meaning to my client; her father built it in his 8th-grade shop class.
-Classes that most of our kids will never experience due to so-called budget cuts, and lack of interest in blue-collar work.
+These are classes that most of our kids will never experience due to so-called budget cuts and a lack of interest in blue-collar work.
 As for the trunk, I found it interesting to see how he constructed it, gleaming a look into the past and what the shop class curriculum was like.
-I have to say that for an 8th grader, the craftsmen ship was fantastic.
+I have to say that for an 8th grader, the craftsmanship was fantastic.

 I found the construction of the trunk to be well thought out; most of the joinery used to construct the truck was half laps and dados.
 To dress up the lid, he installed a molding strip around the edge to frame it.
 Most inexperienced woodworkers would have mitered the corners, but instead, he cut a small rabbit in the end pieces framing the lid.
 By doing this, he was able to allow the lid of the trunk to expand and contract with the change of humidity, keeping the joints in the corners tight for over 80 years.
 The joint looks good as his rabbit was deep enough to conceal most of the end grain, all but about a 1/4″ showing, which added some visual interest.

 The molding profile was created with a combination of coves and round hand pains.
 I think that after he installed his trim, he ran his plain around the lid, taking a final pass to be sure the profile lined up all the way around.